cirruslabs/cirrus-ci-docs/docs/guide/writing-tasks.md

       test_script: ./gradlew test
     ```

-The example above defines a single task that will be scheduled and executed on the [Linux Community Cluster](linux.md) using the `gradle:jdk11` Docker image.
+The example above defines a single task that will be scheduled and executed on the [Linux Community Cluster](linux.md) using the `openjdk:latest` Docker image.
-Only one user-defined [script instruction](#script-instruction) to run `gradle test` will be executed.
+Only one user-defined [script instruction](#script-instruction) to run `./gradlew test` will be executed.
 Not that complex, right?

 Please read the topics below if you want better understand what's going on in a more complex `.cirrus.yml` configuration file, such as this: